 So when my doctor first prescribed a biologic a couple years ago, I wasn’t imagining that I would run marathons again or go mountain climbing.
 My hope was to have a little less joint pain and stiffness, and hopefully slow further damage from the disease.

 What is the goal of my RA treatment plan?

 I bring this up because the same treatments can be prescribed for very different goals, depending on the specific circumstances of the person with rheumatoid arthritis.
 I don’t advise comparing yourself to others, but instead having an honest conversation with your doctor about your treatment program and expectations for what you may be able to achieve.

 When I talk treatment planning with my doctor, I am looking at the goal of managing my disease.
 I do not expect drastic improvements, but I am hoping to slow the progression of my RA.
 Increasingly, I also want to reduce my fatigue and gain a little bit more energy for my day.

 While medications are the heart of my treatment plan, I also look at it more holistically.
 I am thinking about my day, how I get my physical activity, and how much rest I need.
 For me, medications are part of the picture but not the whole thing.
 Doing my aquatic therapy regularly is important for making my joints happy, keeping up my strength, and contributes to better energy levels.
 If I need too much rest, that is an indication to me that my RA activity has increased and I need to look at my treatment plan again.

 In my case, my treatment plan is not written down but lives inside my head and with conversations I have with my husband day-to-day.
-RA can be a moving target and it is one that I have never felt I have hit perfectly, but I keep at it every day and with commitment to maintaining a treatment plan while gradually working toward my goals.
+RA can be a moving target and it is one that I have never felt I have hit perfectly.
+But, I keep at it every day with commitment to maintain a treatment plan while gradually working toward my goals.